csurosm/count/README.md

 -----
 Every session has a main phylogeny, and can include other rooted trees over the same leaf set.
 You can either **load a tree** in Newick format, or **build a tree**, or modify one by hand, using the **edit tree** function.
-(Tres can be built with a simple UPGMA procedure from profiles, or set to random or star topology.
+(Tres can be built with a simple UPGMA or Neighbr-Joining procedure from profiles, or set to random or star topology.
  Edit operations include rerooting, edge-contraction, and subtree-prune-and-regraft.)